ohcherryz/medicineWeb/README.md

-# medicineWeb
+# Landing page for a clinic website

 This is my design of website for a clinic.

-Link in Figma:
+Link to Figma:

 https://www.figma.com/file/RhkVoesfnGEc3zt7izegLE/Untitled?node-id=6%3A27&t=bkbZMjZOe79pmSlX-1